 I have had some trouble transitioning from cycle-traveling to studying.
 On the road, my daily tasks consist of making maybe 100 kilometers of progress, navigating with maps and asking for directions, finding some food to eat and a place to sleep for the night.
 As a cycling nomad, I feel like the animal that I am.
 Both in London and now in Barcelona, returning to spending hours in front of a computer screen and dealing with administrative tasks has been difficult.

-At SOAS, I was surprised that even lefty economics students concerned about the environment are not thinking about how to tackle the myriad obstacles to beginning the transition to sustainable degrowth — how to prevent mass unemployment, what to do about government debt, and so on — simply because they are not familiar with the idea.
+At SOAS, I was surprised that even lefty economics students concerned about the environment are not thinking about how to tackle the myriad obstacles to beginning the transition to sustainable degrowth -- how to prevent mass unemployment, what to do about government debt, and so on -- simply because they are not familiar with the idea.
 Questioning the desirability of growth is not even considered a relevant discussion in university economics departments.
-Students from around the world, increasingly fed up with only receiving the neoclassical version of a much more diverse intellectual story, have created an International Student Initiative for Pluralism in Economics, but the ecological shortcomings of mainstream economics tend to take a back seat to failed orthodox theories of finance, money, corporations, and behavior in their calls for changed curriculum.
+This is why students are increasingly fed up with only receiving the neoclassical version of a much more diverse intellectual story have created an International Student Initiative for Pluralism in Economics, but the ecological shortcomings of mainstream economics tend to take a back seat to failed orthodox theories of finance, money, corporations, and behavior in their calls for changed curriculum.

 There is probably no secret to recruiting more aspiring academics to study degrowth.
 As was the case for me, many students need only to be introduced to the idea in a gradual, inviting way.
 We should continue persistently writing and speaking about degrowth, in accessible language on a variety of platforms.
 We can create curriculum that makes it easy for instructors to insert degrowth modules into their courses.

 And we must practice radical patience.
 Growth makes itself look silly as crises increase in frequency.
 Sometimes it's nice to slow down and simply ride my bike around the world pointing out the obvious.